jl33-ai/gamb-13/README.md

 - Random charts (ASCII)
 - Poker moments of pure chance
 - Raise the odds by answering mental arithmetic ie
 - Like the optiv one
+- The market is raising 15 mod 4 points
 - Make it more addictive
 - Risk Aversion quantifier
 - Games: blackjack, where you just wanna go as high as possible (could show a physical representation), and the uniform distritbution that it comes from.
 Same game, but the numbers are sampled from a normal